juigmend/matlab-miscellaneous/README.md

 </li>

 <br>
-<li><a href="https://gitlab.jyu.fi/juigmend/matlab-miscellaneous/-/blob/main/playlist_downloader.m">Playlist Downloader</a> Demonstrates the use of Java objects in Matlab to control the mouse and the keyboard.
+<li><a href="https://gitlab.jyu.fi/juigmend/matlab-miscellaneous/-/blob/main/playlist_downloader.m">Playlist Downloader</a> Demonstrates the use of Java objects in Matlab to control the pointer (e.g., mouse, trackpad) and the keyboard.
 The demonstration downloads all the tracks of a playlist (also called "mix") from <a href="https://freemusicarchive.org/">freemusicarchive.org.</a></li>

 <br>
 <li><a href="https://gitlab.jyu.fi/juigmend/matlab-miscellaneous/-/blob/main/novelty_2D_DEMO.m">Novelty 2D Demonstration</a>